amhsirak/jsonwiz/README.md

   }
 ```

-## Arrays
+## Pass Arrays
 You can traverse arrays just like any other object, simply by specifying the array index as the key.
+Make sure to use `--type` object for array insertions to work properly. *Make sure to properly escape your quotes when attempting this.*

 <details>
   <summary>Sample JSON</summary>